 It was founded by billionaire James Simmons.

-They did donate, meaning the hedge fund, uh over 13 million to Cruz's presidential campaign, though the president through the president Bob Mercer.
+They did donate, meaning the hedge fund, over $13 million to Cruz's presidential campaign, though the president, through the president Bob Mercer, I actually met Bob Mercer once, a really nice guy.

-And for a guy who's supposed to be smart with his money, anyway, return on investment, it goes into all that.
+And for a guy who's supposed to be smart with his money, anyway, return on investment.

-And I'm thinking this can't be true.
+And I'm thinking, this can't be true.

-And I'm like, why after all we've been through in the last week with the Bushes, they're bailing out, they're not going to endorse Trump.
+And I'm like, why, after all we've been through in the last week with the Bushes, they're bailing out.

 All right, I understand Jeb Bush.